Don't be fooled HIGHLANDER is no walk in the park!

 BACKPACK

 The backpack you will be carrying will likely be heavy.
 Practice with 11-15 lbs and increase gradually to 33-37 lbs.
+For Lyra format, we suggest a maximum of 20 lbs.

 Make sure you can walk comfortably in your backpacking shoes and break them in before the event.